Skip to main content

 Average # number of active Osprey nests

-The overall condition of shrubland-associated birds is Good.
+The overall condition of birds overall is Fair.

 Northern Spotted Owl